22. Electrostatics

 In the video below, Dr. Pasquale holds onto a van de Graff generator.
 As it runs, electrons build up on her skin and hairs.
 After a time, we can visually see the effect of this charge buildup as her hairs begin to separate from each other: they are experiencing the force of electrostatic repulsion.
 The hair on her head and on her skin will stick up.

 When Dr. Pasquale sticks her finger out, a corona discharge emanates from her finger.
 This is caused by the air around her finger becoming ionized.
 Unfortunately, the sound was not captured well enough on the video above to hear.
-However, if you have ever stood in the vicinity of large transmission lines, the corona discharge sounds like a staticky hiss.
+If you have ever stood in the vicinity of large transmission lines, the corona discharge sounds like a staticky hiss.

 Note that a lot of electric charge transfers to Dr. Pasquale’s body when she touches the van de Graff generator.
 As long as she does not let that charge flow rapidly away from her, this is perfectly safe.
 She stands on a giant plastic block when she is touching the van de Graff generator so that charge cannot flow through her feet into the floor.
 She is surrounded by insulators.
-The van de Graff generator would be dangerous if Dr. Pasquale was to touch an object and cause the electrons to flow through her body.
+The van de Graff generator would be dangerous if Dr. Pasquale were to touch an object and cause the electrons to flow through her body.

 Electrostatic discharge